CrookedGrin/maximum-override/README.md

 But when you swap an instance, you lose all the overrides you've made, including changes to nested instances within a parent component.

 Maximum Override allows you to copy your overrides, swap out an instance, and then paste the overrides back onto the new instance, to retain all of your changes.
+This includes nested instances that you've swapped with a different symbol.

 ### **Compare properties between objects**